Sioux City has a well-connected transportation network with Interstate 29 providing direct access to the north and south. Other area routes include:

 The Sioux Gateway Airport/Brigadier General Bud Day Field serves the tri-state region of Iowa, Nebraska and South Dakota.
 Commercial air service is provided by American Airlines with service to Chicago O’Hare and Denver International Airport.
 Hawthorne Aviation, Sioux City’s FBO, provides extensive services for corporate/private and charter air services.

 Sioux City is one of only a handful of cities nationwide who are served by three Class A rail companies: BNSF, UPRR, and Canadian National (CN).
-In addition, D&I Railroad (DAIR) and the Siouxland Historical Railroad Association (SHRA) are Class II and Class III railroads that operate under trackage rights agreements with the Class I railroad companies.
+In addition, D&I Railroad is a short line railroad that operate under trackage rights agreements with BNSF.
 The total miles of track operated in Sioux City is 97.23.